gocardless/gocardless-pro-php/README.md

 ## Supporting PHP < 5.3.3
-Crank only supports PHP >= 5.3.3 (possibly 5.0) out of the box due to its extensive use of OOP operators and namespaces in PHP for code cleanliness.
+Crank only supports PHP >= 5.3.3 out of the box due to its extensive use of OOP operators and namespaces.

 ## Contributing